groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/image-annotations/annotate-pdfs-java-groupdocs-image-annotations/_index.md

 **Why try‑with‑resources?** It guarantees the annotator closes and releases file handles, preventing memory leaks.

-### Step 2: Create and Configure Your Image Annotation
+### Step 2: create and configure your image annotation

-Below is a minimal `ImageAnnotation` setup.
+Below is a minimal `ImageAnnotation` setup; `ImageAnnotation` represents an image‑based annotation that can be placed on a PDF page.
 You’ll define the rectangle, opacity, page number, image source, and rotation angle.

+`Rectangle` defines the position and size of the annotation on the page. `Rectangle(100, 100, 100, 100)` means “start at (100, 100) from the top‑left corner and make the box 100 × 100 px”.
+Adjust these numbers to fit your layout.

 ```java
 // Initialize the image annotation